MicrosoftLearning/mslearn-databricks/Instructions/Exercises/03-Delta-lake-in-Azure-Databricks.md

    spark.sql("DESCRIBE EXTENDED AdventureWorks.ProductsManaged").show(truncate=False)
     ```

-    You did not specify a path for the parquet files used by the table - this is managed for you in the Hive metastore, and shown in the **Location** property in the table description (in the **dbfs:/user/hive/warehouse/** path).
+    You did not specify a path for the parquet files used by the table - this is managed for you in the Hive metastore, and shown in the **Location** property in the table description.

 1. Use the following code to query the managed table, noting that the syntax is just the same as for a managed table: